 I start every day by responding to emails and checking the calendar for the following day, making sure that all meeting invites are accepted, scheduled into my Director’s calendar and that a meeting room is booked for each.
 It’s common for meetings to be re-scheduled, sometimes last-minute – my line manager has a very busy calendar with back to back meetings most days so rescheduling meetings is a bit like a line of dominoes falling!
 You have to be a real problem-solver in this job!

 Once a month, I coordinate an event where several hundred people can join and receive the latest news and events from our leadership team – I’m responsible for a lot of the coordination of the event, as well as making sure everything runs as smoothly as possible.

 Minute-taking is something I do a lot in my role.
-I attend meetings and note actions that are required.
-I then circulate these among the team and follow them up.
-I raise expense claims, requisitions for purchase orders, organise all travel arrangements – booking flights and hotels, publish blogs, greet visitors and even, on the odd busy day, grab lunch for the team.
+As well as attending meetings and noting actions that are required.
+I am also responsible for circulating these among the team and following them up.
+Another part of the job is that I raise expense claims, requisitions for purchase orders, organise all travel arrangements – booking flights and hotels, publish blogs, greet visitors and even, on the odd busy day, grab lunch for the team.

 Organisational skills are crucial.
 Being able to plan and think ahead is something I do daily so you need to be on it!
 You also need the ability to multitask as you are often the ‘go to’ person in the office for all sorts of queries from the team.
 Being able to prioritise your tasks is a must!

 One of the key things I’ve learnt during my role as Executive Assistant is being a people person is essential.
 Figuring out the way my line manager thinks and works so I can use my initiative and organise everything in advance – that’s my secret weapon!
 If you’re adaptable, approachable, friendly and helpful (with lots of patience) you’d be an excellent Executive Assistant.